ourhq/website/content/_index.md

 - Provide grassroots leadership and service opportunities
 - Have a good time!

-Being an online community, we're note restricted to discrete blocks of time to meet together.
+Being an online community, we're not restricted to discrete blocks of time to meet together.
-Our members organically come and go throughout the week.
+Most of our activities and members organically come and go throughout the week.
 So, if you're working on something and want some company, or are just bored and want to see what's happening, feel free to pop in!

 # Special Events